LEDwallSeniorProject/library/README.md

 Hello from the pygame community. https://www.pygame.org/contribute.html

 -----------
 See the examples folder for examples on using this library.
+Documentation is available at https://docs.google.com/document/d/1PBP75Na3zX3ePtl01ZUX5jHd2fPjrebl3Tx6YcjX_gc/edit?usp=sharing